enigmanx20/PPHM-GAN/README.md

 # How To Use PPHM-GAN Models

 Prerequisites:
+- Python 3.8.1 or higher
-- PyTorch, version 1.6 or higher
+- PyTorch, version 1.7 or higher
 - numpy

 Please refer to the original paper (under submission) for the training details.